Evolatum/google-books/README.md

 This app allows users to search for books through the Google Books API.

-The landing page automatically searched for "harry potter" until a specific search parameter is given.
+The landing page automatically searches for "harry potter" until a specific search parameter is given.

 ![Search](https://evolatum.github.io/Portfolio/assets/images/sketchy%20books%20search.PNG)